A Conference Co-Sponsored by the WCSU Departments of Social Work and Education & Educational Psychology

 Workshop Skills Level

 All workshops are designed for mental health professionals, and mental health professionals who are in training.
-While beginners will benefit greatly from this training, all 2015 workshops are designed for Intermediate and Advanced practitioners who have some experience with Child Centered Play Therapy.
+While beginners will benefit greatly from this training, all 2018 workshops are designed for Beginner and Intermediate practitioners who have some experience with Child Centered Play Therapy.